bankruptcy California

 Chapter 7 trustees are often referred to as “panel trustees,” because they are appointed by the U.S. trustee to a panel and then assigned to the specific bankruptcy

-Click here For More information about chapter 7
+Click here For More information

 Chapter 11 Reorganization